Skip to main content

 CLI options

-monocle dev --port 3000 # Custom port
+monocle studio dev --port 3000 # Custom port

-monocle dev --open # Open browser automatically
+monocle studio dev --open # Open browser automatically

 Data storage